anthonyli358/FlapPyBird-Reinforcement-Learning/README.md

     <img src="results/training_values_logy.png" alt="training_logy" width="400"/>
 </p>

 After around 10,000 episodes the agent is almost able to reach a score of 1 million.
-Log the y-axis so that the increase in score can be seen more clearly.
+Log the y-axis so that the rolling increase in score can be seen more clearly.

 ### Experience Replay: Catastrophic Forgetting